desmos-labs/primer/phases/phase-1/setup/README.md

 ```

 ### 4. Creating your address
-In order to perform operations on the Desmos chain, you will need a Desmos address.
+In order to perform operations on the Desmos Chain, you will need a Desmos address.
 These are unique random-generated accounts based on 24 words-long mnemonic phrases.

 In order to generate a new address, run the following commands: